jean-zay-users/jean-zay-doc/README.md

 ## Generic advice

-- find people that have accessed IDRIS clusters around you.
+- Find people that have accessed IDRIS clusters around you.
 If you have no idea who they may be, IT may know, ask them.
 They may save you a lot of time, for example they very likely know who the "Directeur de la structure de recherche" and "Responsable Sécurité informatique" are.
-- there is a big cultural gap between HPC sys-admins and IA users.
+- There is a big cultural gap between HPC sys-admins and IA users.
 For example, most traditional "serious" HPC clusters do not have access to the internet, yes you have read this correctly, people in traditional HPC do not need internet access to work on their problems.